inet-framework/inet/doc/src/developers-guide/ch-network-interfaces.rst

 Extensibility: You have probably noticed that the above list does not contain data such as the IPv4 or IPv6 address of the interface.
-Such information is not part of :cpp:`InterfaceEntry` because we do not want :ned:`InterfaceTable` to depend on either the IPv4 or the IPv6 protocol implementation; we want both to be optional, and we want :ned:`InterfaceTable` to be able to support possibly other network protocols as well.
+Such information is not part of :cpp:`NetworkInterface` because we do not want :ned:`InterfaceTable` to depend on either the IPv4 or the IPv6 protocol implementation; we want both to be optional, and we want :ned:`InterfaceTable` to be able to support possibly other network protocols as well.

-Thus, extra data items are added to :cpp:`InterfaceEntry` via extension.
+Thus, extra data items are added to :cpp:`NetworkInterface` via extension.
 Two kinds of extensions are envisioned: extension by the link layer (i.e. the NIC), and extension by the network layer protocol:

--  NICs can extend interface entries via C++ class inheritance, that is, by simply subclassing :cpp:`InterfaceEntry` and adding extra data and functions.
-This is possible because NICs create and register entries in :ned:`InterfaceTable`, so in their code one can just write ``new MyExtendedInterfaceEntry()`` instead of ``new InterfaceEntry()``.
+-  NICs can extend interface entries via C++ class inheritance, that is, by simply subclassing :cpp:`NetworkInterface` and adding extra data and functions.
+This is possible because NICs create and register entries in :ned:`InterfaceTable`, so in their code one can just write ``new MyExtendedNetworkInterface()`` instead of ``new NetworkInterface()``.

--  **Network layer protocols** cannot add data via subclassing, so composition has to be used. :cpp:`InterfaceEntry` contains pointers to network-layer specific data structures.
+-  **Network layer protocols** cannot add data via subclassing, so composition has to be used. :cpp:`NetworkInterface` contains pointers to network-layer specific data structures.
 For example, there are pointers to IPv4 specific data, and IPv6 specific data.
-These objects can be accessed with the following :cpp:`InterfaceEntry` member
+These objects can be accessed with the following :cpp:`NetworkInterface` member
    functions: :fun:`ipv4Data()`, :fun:`ipv6Data()`, and
    :fun:`getGenericNetworkProtocolData()`.
 They return pointers of the types :cpp:`Ipv4InterfaceData`, :cpp:`Ipv6InterfaceData`, and